Hafnium: Applications

 Much of the hafnium produced is used in the manufacture of control rods for nuclear reactors and as an additive in nickel alloys to increase their heat resistance.

 Hafnium has limited technical applications due to a few factors.
-It is very similar to zirconium, a more abundant element that can be used in most cases, and pure hafnium wasn't widely available until the late 1950s, when it became a byproduct of the nuclear industry's need for hafnium-free zirconium.
+It is very similar to zirconium, a more abundant element that can be used in most cases, and pure hafnium was not widely available until the late 1950s, when it became a byproduct of the nuclear industry's need for hafnium-free zirconium.
 Additionally, hafnium is rare and difficult to separate from other elements, making it expensive.
-After the Fukushima disaster reduced the demand for hafnium-free zirconium, the price of hafnium increased significantly from around $500–$600/kg ($227-$272/lb) in 2014 to around $1000/kg ($454/lb) in 2015.
+After the Fukushima disaster reduced the demand for hafnium-free zirconium, the price of hafnium increased significantly from around $500–600/kg ($227–272/lb) in 2014 to around $1000/kg ($454/lb) in 2015.
 Hafnium products, such as tubes and sheets of the metal, could be purchased at /kg ($170/lb) in 2009.